prakash023/Tilemap/README.md

 #Usage

 ## Clone / Download the Code
-Either download the code as a zip file or clone the code using `https://github.com/prakash023/Tilemap.git`
+Either download the code as a zip file or clone the code using `git clone https://github.com/prakash023/Tilemap.git`

 ## Setup / Prerequisites
 Packages?